MicrosoftDocs/win32-pr.it-it/desktop-src/Controls/rb-minimizeband.md

 ## <a name="return-value"></a>Valore restituito

-Il valore restituito non viene utilizzato.
+Il valore restituito non viene usato.

 ## <a name="requirements"></a>Requisiti